wrujel/github-history/README.md

 - [x] REST API was documented with Swagger.
 - [x] Frontend was developed with NextJS and consume data from backend.
 - [x] Frontend use Tailwind, a custom css loader and a dark theme.
-- [x] Build and deploy with Vercel.
+- [x] Frontend deployed with Vercel.
+- [x] Backend deployed with Railway.
 - [x] Typescript was used in backend and frontend.

 # Tech Stack